adobe/adobe-fetch/README.md

 };
 ```

-The following headers are added automatically by adobe-fetch, you can override all of them besides **authorization***[]:
+The following headers are added automatically.
+You can override all of them except **authorization**:

 - authorization
 - x-api-key